Off The MRKT

 The garage door mechanism uses electricity to function.
 So any interruption to its power supply will render the door inoperable.
 Sometimes power supply disruptions can result from simply unplugging the mechanism from the mains, which means the solution is plugging it back.

-At other times it can be caused by other electrical failures that may not require you to call in an electrician.
+At other times it can be caused by other electrical failures that may not require you to call in local garage door repair services.
 Once fixed, your door should work just fine.

 Check Your Doors System